revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

 - When we need to process and return a stream from another stream that satisfies a given condition we use filters in intermediate operations.
-- Exmaple: Return the movie list relaesed in 2022 from the movie database.
+- Example: Return the movie list released in 2022 from the movie database.

 </details>